skyeaaron/LogicMinimizer/README.md

 Listed in dependencies.txt

 Notes:
-* The pyeda package containing the espresso minimization algorithm requires a python C++ extension.
+* The pyeda package containing the espresso minimization algorithm requires a C extension for python.
     * An easy way to install this package without worrying about the extension is to download the wheel from Christoph Gohlke's website:
     * https://www.lfd.uci.edu/~gohlke/pythonlibs/
     * My version is Windows 32-bit, with python 3.7.